-23. IAIABC EDI Release 3.0 or 3.1.
-Means the IAIABC authored EDI Claims Release 3.0 or 3.1 standards that cover the transmission of claims (FROI and SROI) information through electronic reporting.
+23. IAIABC EDI Claims Release 3.0 or 3.1.
+Means the IAIABC authored EDI Claims-Release 3.0 or 3.1 standards that cover the transmission of claims (FROI and SROI) information through electronic reporting.
 (3-23-22)

 24. Impairment Rated Claim.
-Means those claims in which the Provider establishes an impairment rating for the injured worker.
+Means those claims in which the Provider establishes an impairment rating for the claimant injured worker or the claimantworker has a statutory impairment award per the schedule.
 (3-23-22)